yairm210/Unciv/docs/uniques.md

 Applicable to: Building, Unit, Ruins

 #### Hidden when [victoryType] Victory is disabled
-Example: "Hidden when [victoryType] Victory is disabled"
+Example: "Hidden when [Domination] Victory is disabled"

 Applicable to: Building, Unit